Naww137/ATARI/docs/source/installation.rst

 Installing Dependencies
 =======================
 ATARI has several dependencies.
 Most of the dependencies can be read from `requirements.txt`.
+To install these dependencies, run the following line.

+:code:`pip install -r requirements.txt`

 Most of ATARI's capabilities requires `SAMMY <https://code.ornl.gov/RNSD/SAMMY>`_ to be installed.

 ...